Sogol Amjadi, DO

 Residency: Internal Medicine, Englewood Hospital & Medical Center, NJ

-Biography: Dr. Ukadike is originally from Nigeria but lived a significant part of his life in Ventura County and Los Angeles California for most of his adult life.
+Biography: Dr. Ukadike is originally from Nigeria but lived a significant part of his life in Ventura County and Los Angeles Counties in California for most of his adult life.
 He earned his MS in Biotechnology & Bioinformatics at California State University Channel Islands and worked for over 5 years as a Research Associate in both academia and biotechnology industry before going to medical school.
 He attended medical school at Ross University School of Medicine and completed residency in Internal Medicine at Englewood Hospital & Medical Center before coming to University of Washington for fellowship in Rheumatology.
 He is interested in translational research on the upstream molecular drivers of autoimmunity in lupus, vasculitis, and rheumatoid arthritis that can be targeted for drug discovery and personalized medicine.
 Some of his hobbies include sewing & alterations, table tennis, and soccer.